 Every content creator has to woo their audience.
 Woo not only with the great content but also with their style.
 Creating a fan base is one of the primary targets for a content creator.
 A creator is playing a pivotal role.
 But, the audience is the one that is also a key figure.

-A creator is nothing if it does not have an audience.
+A creator is nothing if he does not have an audience.
 If there is no one to consume their content, the creator has no use creating the content.
-When a creator creates an audience it can convert it to a fanbase.
+When a creator creates an audience it can convert it into a fanbase.

 If you convert your audience into your fan base, you can monetise it.
 Fans pay the content creators for their work.
 But creating a fan base is not easy.
 You have to be consistent in your role as a creator.

 One of the intentions of a creator is to derive revenue from the work they do.
 Creators running YouTube channels or blogs direct their audience to their professional services.

 Creators start on their own.
 They invest their most precious resource - time.
 They expect that down the line their work will get recognised.
 They hope to receive income.